mhightower83/Spi0Utils/README.md

 * GPIO10, /WP, Flash SD2, Espressif SD_D3, and IO<sub>2</sub> all refer to the
 same connection, but from different perspectives.

-* The ESP8266 mux decides if the SPI0 controller has the pin connection or if the GPIO has the pin.
+* The ESP8266 mux controls whether the SPI0 controller has the pin connection or if the GPIO has the pin.
 You alter this assignment when you call `pinMode`.
-Example `pinMode(9, SPECIAL)` assigns the connection to the SPI0 controller.
-Where, `pinMode(9, OUTPUT)` connects to a GPIO output function or `pinMode(9, INPUT)` connects to a GPIO input function.
+For example, `pinMode(9, SPECIAL)` assigns the connection to the SPI0 controller.
+Where `pinMode(9, OUTPUT)` connects to a GPIO output function or `pinMode(9, INPUT)` connects to a GPIO input function.

 * Quad Enable, QE, is a bit in the Flash Status Register.
-When QE is set, pin functions /WP and /HOLD are disabled.
-This allows the Chip to reuse those pins in SPI Modes QIO or QOUT without creating conflicts.
+With the QE bit set, pin functions /WP and /HOLD are often disabled.
+This bit allows the Flash to reuse those pins for SPI Modes "QIO" and "QOUT" without creating conflicts.

 * SRP1 and SRP0 refer to Status Register Protect-1 and Status Register
 Protect-0.
 Not all flash memories have these bits.
 When they do, the pair